 Implicit intersection was used by non-dynamic array aware Excel to prevent a formula from returning an array.
 However, now that the grid natively understands arrays, there is no need to silently perform implicit intersection.

-If you would like a formula to perform implicit intersection in dynamic array aware Excel, you can make use of the SINGLE function.
+If you would like a formula to perform implicit intersection in dynamic array aware Excel, you can make use of the Implicit Intersection Operator (@).

-If a formula authored in non-dynamic aware Excel relied on implicit intersection, that formula will be wrapped in SINGLE when opened in dynamic array Excel.
-The SINGLE will be removed on save to facilitate compatibility with non-dynamic aware Excel.
+If a formula authored in non-dynamic aware Excel relied on implicit intersection, that formula will be preceded by @ when opened in dynamic array Excel.
+The @ will be removed on save to facilitate compatibility with non-dynamic aware Excel.